Need Help? Give us a call.

 It proves that your own financial well-being depends on the financial success of your business’s success.
 Likewise, a salary shows the IRS that your business is a legitimate business, not just a hobby that happens to bring in some cash.

-Building in a salary (even just a small one) for yourself from the very beginning will not only make your personal finances more manageable, but it will also help you to keep accurate financial records and see the big picture of your company’s wellbeing by establishing a clearer picture from the start of what the company costs to run.
+Building in an entrepreneur salary (even just a small one) for yourself from the very beginning will not only make your personal finances more manageable, but it will also help you to keep accurate financial records and see the big picture of your company’s wellbeing by establishing a clearer picture from the start of what the company costs to run.

 When receiving a salary, all employers must receive “reasonable compensation” according to the IRS—which is, essentially, a figure comparable to the salary of an employee in your role at another business.

-Okay, great.
-But, uh, what does “reasonable compensation” for your work as a business owner look like?
+But what does “reasonable compensation” for your work as a business owner look like?

-If you’re concerned about covering fluctuating costs, consider setting your salary as a percentage of profits rather than a fixed yearly amount.
+If you’re concerned about covering fluctuating costs, consider setting your entrepreneur salary as a percentage of profits rather than a fixed yearly amount.
 This is best for businesses who have been running for a few years and are currently turning a fairly steady profit.
 Then, if your business does better than expected in a given year, you can give yourself a bonus!

 Just as with the amount of your salary, the scheduling of your paychecks as an owner should be comparable to that of an employee in a similar role at a similar business.